-The “tough on drugs” approach of Labor and Liberal governments causes enormous harm and wastes huge amounts of emergency services resource.
+The reality is that some people will always choose to use drugs – almost half of all adults have used illicit drugs – and the “tough on drugs” approach of Labor and Liberal governments has not only failed, but causes enormous harm and wastes huge amounts of emergency service resources.

-Unlike the major parties, we see drug use as a health issue, not a criminal issue and believe that pill testing saves lives.
-We’ve seen this overseas, and even at trials here in Australia, where the evidence shows that when people get better information about the potentially harmful ingredients in a pill, they’re far more likely to bin it.
+The Greens know that drug use as a health issue, not a criminal issue.
+We’ve seen overseas and at trials here in Australia that when people get better information about the potentially harmful ingredients in a pill, they’re far more likely to bin it.

-Under our plan, pill testing sites will be established all over the country where people can have their drugs tested for free, better understand the contents of their pills and even have one-on-one consultation with trained counsellors.
-An early warning system will complement testing sites, so that as many people as possible are alerted to potentially dangerous pills.
+Under our plan, pill testing sites will be established all over the country where people can have their drugs tested for free.
+Our plan will:

 JOIN OUR CAMPAIGN

 We are the only political party with the courage to take this issue on.
-Join our campaign and help us change Australia’s drug laws for the better.
+Join our campaign and we’ll keep you updated on our progress, as we take our campaign to universities, neighbourhoods and Parliament House, to change Australia’s drug laws for the better.

 “This is a fantastic proposal by the Australian Greens for an initiative that is well needed in Australia.
 Pill testing services that are open to all people who use drugs will empower people to make better informed choices in terms of decisions around their drug use and reduce drug-related harm in their communities.”
 Penny Hill Co-founder of Students for Sensible Drug Policy (SSDP) Australia